AmherstLabs/ist-hh-cairos/readme.md

 # 🚧 Note
 Geregè is still under development and some features may not work at the moment.
-Soon we will deploy the testable version once we figure out correct way to modify Cosmos SDK to work with Cairo VM.
+Soon we will deploy the testable version once we figure out the correct way to modify Cosmos SDK to work with Cairo VM.

 # Cairos
 **cairos** is CairoVM-Cosmos Integration Module, a project to integrate the Cairo VM with the Cosmos SDK.
 The Cairo VM, known for its provable computation and efficient smart contract execution capabilities, will bring unique inter-chain interoperability with Starknet and Cosmos SDK based chains.